|

 Ancient Greek mythology, religion and art

-Exekias (Ἐξηκίας; signature ΕΧΣΕΚΙΑΣ, Exsekias) was a potter and vase painter in Athens, active around 550-525 BC.
+Exekias (Ἐξηκίας; signature ΕΧΣΕΚΙΑΣ, Exsekias, or even ΕΑΧΣΕΚΙΑΣ, Eaxsekias, see below) was a potter and vase painter in Athens, active around 550-525 BC.
 He is considered to be the best black-figure painter.
 His signature as painter and potter has been found on two vases, and another ten as potter only.
-Around 30 vases are attributed to him.
+Around 32 vases (some now only fragments) are attributed to him.
 He is also credited with inventing new pottery shapes: the calyx-krater and the standard "type A" cup.

 He taught the Andokides Painter, who with Psiax, is among those credited with the invention of red-figure painting around 530 BC.

 His most famous work is an inscribed black-figure belly amphora (Type A), found in Vulci, Erturia (Lazio, Italy), and dated circa 540-530 BC.
-It is signed by Exekias twice: on Side A as potter, and on the mouth as painter.
-On Side A is a depiction of Achilles and Ajax (names inscribed) playing a board game.
+It is signed by Exekias twice: on Side A as potter, and on the mouth as painter and potter.
+Side A has a depiction of Achilles and Ajax (names inscribed) playing a board game.
 See depictions of this scene by other vase painters in Homer part 2.
 This image is still mass-reproduced on ceramics today and sold in tourist shops across Italy and Greece (see Now wait for last month at The Cheshire Cat Blog).
-Side B shows the return of the Dioskouroi: Kastor and Polydeukes with Tyndareos and Leda (names inscribed).
+Side B shows the homecoming of the Dioskouroi: Kastor and Polydeukes return to their immortal mother Leda and mortal father Tyndareos (all four names inscribed).
 Height 61 cm.
 The Gregorian Museum of Etruscan Art, Vatican Museums, Rome.
 Inv.
 No. 16757 (344).

 Other works attributed to Exekias include: